meirm/askGPT/README.md

     This is a test of my AI capabilities.

     # askgpt  query --subject test --enquiry "Do you believe?" --verbose
-    Human: Do you believe in God?
+    user Do you believe in God?
-    AI:
+    assistant:
     I do not have a belief system that includes the concept of God.
-    Human: Do you believe?
+    user: Do you believe?
-    AI:
+    assistant:
     I believe in the power of knowledge and understanding.
 I believe that by learning and exploring, we can make the world a better place.
 ## Available commands